charleslukes/user-admin-app/README.md

 ## ABOUT

- &lt;p&gt;This is a simple User and Admin prototype which basically in which users and admin can has their own abilities.
+ This is a simple User and Admin prototype which basically in which users and admin can has their own abilities.
 The user can register is details, update his detatils and can also view his details.
 The admin can basically do all what the users can do and even more.
- &lt;/p&gt;

  ## Admin Abilities

- &lt;p&gt;The Admin is designed to also access the database which is an array of objects.
+ The Admin is designed to also access the database which is an array of objects.
 These objects are not obvious as they are only available on the console or node terminal.
 The admin can:
  1. Access a user
  2. Access all user
  3. Search for a specific user
  4. Delete a user
- 5. Delete all users   &lt;/p&gt;
+ 5. Delete all users

 ## Testing
-&lt;p&gt;The test framework used for this project was jest.
+The test framework used for this project was jest.
 Well described and several case scenerio tested.
 An example is:
 ```
 describe('Database of the user', () => {